The Undergraduate Adolescence Education Competency-Based Teacher Education Program

 - Student Teaching, Student Teaching Seminar and Field Work #3

 - Sociological & Philosophical Foundations of Education and Developing Adolescent

 Foreign Language Requirement

 A requirement in the study of a language other than English must be met.
-Students with no previous college level language study must complete a two-semester sequence in a language; students who can be placed at an intermediate or advanced level must complete one course.
+Students with no previous college level language study must complete a two-semester sequence in a language other than English; students who can be placed at an intermediate or advanced level must complete one course.

 Students are responsible for their own transportation to field and student teaching placements and must be prepared to commute up to 45 miles, one way, to these placements.